Skip to main content

 Fees: $995.00 ($50 discount if registered 10 working days before the scheduled start of the course).

-In order to register for this course, you must have a paralegal certificate, a paralegal degree, or three years of experience performing substantive legal work as a paralegal under the supervision of an attorney.
+To register for this course, you must have a paralegal certificate, a paralegal degree, or three years of experience performing substantive legal work as a paralegal under the supervision of an attorney.

 Register